AhsanLozaa/bus-reservation-system/README.md

 4. **Start the application**:

-   - For development (with hot-reloading):
+   - For development (with hot reloading):

      ```bash
      npm run dev
      ```

    - For production:

      ```bash
      npm start
      ```